syncfusion-content/javascript-docs/js/Chart/Chart-Title.md

 ### title maximum width
-[`Maximum width`] (../api/ejchart#members:title-maximumwidth) of the title, when the title exceeds this width, the title gets trimmed, when enableTrim is true.
+[`MaximumWidth`](../api/ejchart#members:title-maximumwidth) of the title, when the title exceeds this width, the title gets trimmed, when enableTrim is true.

 {% highlight javascript %}